Schmetzler/hamer_keypoints/README.md

 img = cv2.imread("img.png")

 # keypoints is a dictionary with keys "Right" and "Left" if present
-# the image should be in Opencvs BGR color format
+# the image should be in OpenCVs BGR color format
 keypoints = hamer.process(img)

 # you can also use the other outputs of the hamer algorithm, they are stored in the class object